CodyNicholson/Frontend_Web_Development_Notes/Database_Systems/relationalModel.md

 ***

-Data is stored in two-dimentional tables called relations, each one having a name
+Data is stored in two-dimensional tables called relations, each one having a name

 Each row is a tuple representing one instance of the entity the table represents

 Each column is called an attribute, representing a property for which each instance has a value

-Every component in a tuple must have a value taken from its attribute's associated domain
+Every component in a tuple must have a value taken from its attributes associated domain

 Example: